balogsun/SeunB-mentoring-docs/CICD/CICD.md

-# **Setting Up a Cost-Effective Kubernetes and CI/CD Environment: A Comprehensive Guide**
+# **Building a Cost-Effective Kubernetes Environment with Automated CI/CD Pipelines: A Comprehensive Guide**

 If you want to optimize costs in setting up and managing Kubernetes in a cloud environment with integrated CI/CD workflows, this guide provides practical strategies to help you achieve that.